mattmakai/fullstackpython.com/content/posts/170605-static-sites-pelican.markdown

 make additional modifications to the Jinja2 templates, build new pages and add more content via Markdown files.

+Do you want to deploy your new static website to GitHub Pages or an S3 bucket?
+That's a story for another Full Stack Python tutorial...

-Looking to get even more advanced with Pelican?
-Check out the open source [Full Stack Python code](https://github.com/mattmakai/fullstackpython.com) to see how a fairly large 100+ pages and 100,000+ words site can be built.
+Looking to build a far more complicated static site with Pelican?
+Check out the open source
+[Full Stack Python code](https://github.com/mattmakai/fullstackpython.com) to see how a reasonably large 100+ pages and 100,000+ words site is structured.

 Questions?
 Let me know via
 [a GitHub issue ticket on the Full Stack Python repository](https://github.com/mattmakai/fullstackpython.com/issues),